m2web/m2web.github.io/cloudflare-openai-proxy-guide.md

 ## Step 1: Write the Cloudflare Worker Script

-Create a file named `worker.js` with the following code:
+Create a file named `worker.js` with the following code (`note this is already created in the functions/api folder`):

 ```js
 export default {